WatForm/portus-evaluation/README.md

 Below we describe how to execute the evaluation we ran for our paper.

-1. Install Python 3.8.8+ (or higher) and the psutil and tqdm packages for python3 possibly using a virtual environment as in:
+1. Install python 3 (version 3.8.8 or higher) and the psutil and tqdm packages for python3 possibly using a virtual environment as in:
     `python3 -m venv venv`       -- creates a directory called venv for a virtual python env `source venv/bin/activate`   -- activates virtual environment
-    `pip3 install -r requirements.txt` -- installs python dependencies in venv
+    `python -m pip install -r requirements.txt` -- installs python dependencies in venv `deactivate`                    -- exit the virtual env

-    At any point you can leave this virtual environment using `deactivate`
+    The virtual environment can be removed at any time using rm -rf venv Many scripts operate in the virtual environment using a shebang #!venv/bin/python3

 2. Environment Setup